Home » Read & Learn » SEO | SEM » Guide to Google SEO and E-A-T (Now E-E-A-T)

 • Deceptive purpose, deceptive page design, or deceptive intent

-• Deliberately obstructed or obscured MC
+• Deliberately obstructed or obscured the MC

 • Characteristics of scams, malicious downloads, or other harmful behavior